garyfisher/medianxl-pl/README.md

-medianxl-rus-pl
+medianxl-pl
 ============

-A collection of scripts and files for Diablo II: Median XL Russian and Polish translation.
+A collection of scripts and files for Diablo II: Median XL Polish translation.

 ### THX ###

 @kambala-decapitator

 @MY4SG4